Google Unveils Latest AI Model, Gemini 2.0 - UrduPoint

 Google said that millions of developers are already building applications with Gemini technology, which has been integrated into seven Google products, each serving more than two billion users.

-The broader rollout of Gemini 2.0's enhanced Search capabilities is scheduled for early 2025, with plans to expand AI Overviews to additional countries and languages throughout the year.
+Gemini 2.0's powers are expected to come in early 2025 to Google's search application, still the company's main money-maker.

-The first release from the 2.0 family of models will be Gemini 2.0 Flash, offering faster performance while handling multiple types of input (text, images, video, audio) and output (including generated images and speech).
+The first release from the 2.0 family of models will be Flash, offering faster performance while handling multiple types of input (text, images, video, audio) and output (including generated images and speech).

-The Gemini app is getting 2.0 Flash integration globally, with plans to expand to more Google products in early 2025.
+Gemini users worldwide can already tap into a chat-only version of Flash, the company said, with testers given access to a multimodal version that can interpret images and surroundings.

 Recent Stories